JUNO Sensitivity on Proton Decay $p\to \bar\nu K^+$ Searches: Analysis

-The distributions of $\Delta T$ are shown in Fig.~\ref{fig:FitTime}, where a rough cut of $R_{\chi}>1$ is applied to \PD and the backgrounds.
-From the figure, it can be found that the $\Delta T$ of the remaining backgrounds which are mis-identified as \PD candidates are mostly distributed in the small $\Delta T$ area, because the \AN events are usually in shape of single pulse.
+The distributions of fitted $\Delta T$ are shown in Fig.~\ref{fig:FitTime}(a), where a rough cut of $R_{\chi}>1$ is applied to \PD and the backgrounds.
+From the figure, it can be found that $\Delta T$ for the remaining backgrounds which are mis-identified as \PD candidates are mostly distributed at small $\Delta T$, because the \AN events are usually a single pulse.
+Meanwhile, when the $K^+$ decays in few nanoseconds, the fitting has low efficiency because both components are too close to be distinguished from each other (as Fig.~\ref{fig:FitTime}(b) shown).
 Consequently, $\Delta T$ is required as: \begin{description} \item[(Cut-8)] correlated time difference should be $\Delta T \geq 7$ ns, \end{description}

-Concerning the kinetics of the $K^+$ and its decay daughters, the sub-energy $E_1$ should be distributed from 0 to more than 200 MeV with an average of 105 MeV, while $E_2$ should be fixed around 152 MeV or 354 MeV depending on the decay mode.
+Concerning the kinematics of the $K^+$ and its decay daughters, the sub-energy $E_1$ should be distributed from 0 to more than 200 MeV with an average of 105 MeV, while $E_2$ should be fixed around 152 MeV or 354 MeV depending on the decay mode.
 As shown in Fig.~\ref{fig:E1E2}, we plot the correlated sub-energy deposition distributions of \PD and background events.
 Two obvious groups in the left panel can be observed, corresponding to the two dominant decay channels of $K^+$.
-Only a small group of \AN events is left in the bottom right corner of the right panel of Fig.~\ref{fig:E1E2}, which is contributed by the mis-identification of a tiny second peak.
+Only a small group of \AN events is left in the bottom right corner of the right panel of Fig.~\ref{fig:E1E2}, which comes from the mis-identification of a tiny second peak.
 It is clear that a box selection on $E_1$ and $E_2$ can efficiently reject the \AN backgrounds.
 Therefore the selections, \begin{description} \item[(Cut-9-1)] $30 \, {\rm MeV} \leq E_1 \leq 200$ MeV \item[(Cut-9-2)] $100 \, {\rm MeV} \leq E_2 \leq 410$ MeV, \end{description} are required.
 The lower boundary of $E_1$ is set to avoid the influence of the coincidence with the low energy events like reactor antineutrinos or radioactive backgrounds.